clij/clij-docs/referenceJava.md

 ## applyVectorfield( ClearCLBuffer src,  ClearCLBuffer vectorX,  ClearCLBuffer vectorY,  ClearCLBuffer vectorZ,  ClearCLBuffer dst )

+Deforms an image according to distances provided in the given vector images.
+It is recommended to use 32-bit images for input, output and vector images.

 **Parameters**:  ClearCLBuffer src,  ClearCLBuffer vectorX,  ClearCLBuffer vectorY,  ClearCLBuffer vectorZ,  ClearCLBuffer dst